spring-projects/spring-ai/vector-stores/spring-ai-azure/README.md

 You can leverage the generic, portable [metadata filters](https://docs.spring.io/spring-ai/reference/api/vectordbs.html#_metadata_filters) with AzureVectorStore as well.

-For example you can use either the text expression language:
+For example, you can use either the text expression language:

 ```java
 vectorStore.similaritySearch(